XdllQ/rust/README.md

 [Website][Rust] | [Getting started] | [Learn] | [Documentation] | [Contributing]
 </div>

-This is the main source code repository for [Rust].
+This is the main source code repository for [sust].
 It contains the compiler, standard library, and documentation.

 [Rust]: https://www.rust-lang.org/